fiduswriter/simple-datatables/docs/documentation/rows-API.md

 ```

-As of `v1.4.5`, you can also pass a nested `array` of data for adding multiple rows at once:
+**Note:** if you want to add multiple rows simultaneously, do this instead:

 ```javascript
 let newRows = [